yan9a/serial/README.md

 * ceSerial.h : the implementation of the serial class library in a single header file
-* test.cpp : a simple console example program
+* test_console.cpp : a simple console example program
 * test_gui.cpp : a wxWidgets GUI example program using serial port